-I wiggled my eyebrows and gestured for her to come to me.
-So we’d already had sex once this afternoon, what did that matter?
+I wiggled my brows and gestured for her to come to me.
+So we’d already had sex once that afternoon, what did that matter?
 It wasn’t often we got to spend so much time together without drama following us around.
 I was going to take this peaceful day, hold it tight, and make sure we got as many seconds of happiness out of it as we possibly could.

 She rolled her eyes, but that was about the extent of her fight before she pushed herself off the doorframe and came toward me.
 I was just about to accept her into my arms, press her against my wet body and demand that she take off her clothes when my name rang out around the halls of The Hut.